YCChenVictor/blog-frontend/_posts/Computer_Science/mindset/2021-11-21-Object-Oriented-Programming.md

 I am going to demonstrate the OOP concepts with ruby.

 1. classes: object-oriented style to create objects with these classes
-2. coupling & cohesion: in OOP, we want low coupling and high cohesion
+2. coupling & cohesion: in OOP, we want low coupling and high cohesion, having a more independent object
-3. polymorphism: treating an object as a generic version of something; for example, car, truck, and bicycle are versions of vehicle.
+3. abstraction:
 4. encapsulation:
-5. abstraction
+5. interfaces:
-6. inheritnace
+6. inheritnace:
-7. interfaces: with this concept,
+7. polymorphism: treating an object as a generic version of something; for example, car, truck, and bicycle are versions of vehicle.
-8. UML
+8. Unified Modeling Language (UML):

 ## Why